Tom Kennedy (actor)

-Thomas Aloyisus Kennedy (July 15, 1885 – October 6, 1965) was an American actor known for his roles in Hollywood comedies from the silent days, with such producers as Mack Sennett and Hal Roach, mainly supporting lead comedians such as the Marx Brothers, W. C. Fields, Mabel Normand, Shemp Howard, Laurel and Hardy, and the Three Stooges.
+Thomas Aloyisus Kennedy (July 15, 1885 – October 6, 1965) was an American actor known for his roles in Hollywood comedies from the silent days, with such producers as Mack Sennett and Hal Roach, mainly supporting lead comedians such as the Marx Brothers, W. C. Fields, Mabel Normand, Shemp Howard, El Brendel, Laurel and Hardy, and the Three Stooges.
 Kennedy also played dramatic roles as a supporting actor.
+Today's viewers may know him from Warner Bros.' nine Torchy Blane features as Gahagan, the poetry-spouting cop whose running line was, "What a day!
+What a day!"

 Career

 For over 50 years, from 1915 to 1965, he appeared in over 320 films and television series, often uncredited.
-His first film was a short black and white comedy His Luckless Love.
-He was in all nine Torchy Blane films as Gahagan, the poetry-spouting cop whose running line was, "What a day!
-What a day!"
-He continued making films right up until his death, his last film being a Western titled The Bounty Killer (1965).
+His first film was a short comedy western called The Lamb.
+He continued making films right up until his death, his last film being a western titled The Bounty Killer (1965).

 Tom Kennedy has been erroneously listed in several film sources as the brother of slow-burning comedian Edgar Kennedy.
 Though the two men were not related, they were apparently good friends, with Tom appearing in many of Edgar's domestic two-reel comedy shorts.

-Kennedy was also paired with Stooge Shemp Howard for several shorts for Columbia Pictures such as Society Mugs, as well as appearing with the Three Stooges in the films Loose Loot and Spooks!.
-He was also paired with El Brendel for four shorts, such as Phoney Cronies in 1942.
+Tom Kennedy was a favorite of Columbia Pictures short-subject producer Jules White.
+White teamed Kennedy with another one of White's favorites, Monte Collins, for a starring series that ran from 1935 to 1938.
+Kennedy was always the big oaf, the dumb but good-natured hulk trying to be helpful.
+After the Collins & Kennedy series ran its course, White teamed Tom Kennedy with Columbia comics Johnny Arthur, Andy Clyde, El Brendel, and Shemp Howard.
+Kennedy was still working in Columbia shorts as late as 1953, taking slapstick punishment and pies in the face at the age of 68.

 His television appearances included episodes of Perry Mason, Maverick, My Favorite Martian and Gunsmoke.

 Personal life

-Kennedy married to Frances Katherine Marshall in 1922, they had four children.
+Kennedy married Frances Katherine Marshall in 1922.
+They had four children.